rr-vesp/argos-plugins/README.md

 ## rdp.*.py
 Search for Remmina connection files and create simple menu.
-Gropus of connections are separated in submenus.
+Groups of connections are separated in submenus.

 Depenencies: [Remmina](https://remmina.org/), python3